Indian campaign of Alexander the Great: Cophen campaign

 Alexander personally took command of the shield-bearing guards, foot-companions, archers, Agrianians, and horse-javelin-men and led them against the clans – the Aspasioi of Kunar valleys, the Guraeans of the Guraeus (Panjkora) valley, and the Assakenoi of the Swat and Buner valleys.

 Alexander faced resistance from Hastin (or Astes), chief of the Ilastinayana (called the Astakenoi or Astanenoi) tribe, whose capital was Pushkalavati or Peukelaotis.
 He later defeated Asvayanas and Asvakayanas and captured their 40,000 men and 230,000 oxen.
 Asvakayanas of Massaga fought him under the command of their queen, Cleophis, with an army of 30,000 cavalry, 38,000 infantry, 30 elephants, and 7,000 mercenaries.
 Other regions that fought Alexander were Abhisara, Aornos, Bazira, and Ora or Dyrta.

 A fierce contest ensued with the Aspasioi, in the course of which Alexander himself was wounded in the shoulder by a dart, but eventually the Aspasioi lost the fight; 40,000 of them were enslaved.
 The Assakenoi faced Alexander with an army of 30,000 cavalry, 38,000 infantry, and 30 elephants.
 They had fought bravely and offered stubborn resistance to the invader in many of their strongholds such as the cities of Ora, Bazira, and Massaga.
 The fort of Massaga could only be reduced after several days of bloody fighting in which Alexander himself was wounded seriously in the ankle.
 When the Chieftain of Massaga fell in the battle, the supreme command of the army went to his old mother, Cleophis, who also stood determined to defend her motherland to the last extremity.
 The example of Cleophis assuming the supreme command of the military also brought the entire population of women of the locality into the fighting.
-Alexander was only able to reduce Massaga by resorting to political strategem and actions of betrayal.
+Alexander was only able to reduce Massaga by resorting to political stratagem and actions of betrayal.
 According to Curtius: "Not only did Alexander slaughter the entire population of Massaga, but also did he reduce its buildings to rubbles".
 A similar slaughter then followed at Ora, another stronghold of the Assakenoi.